Wounded survivor testifies as Ohio Craigslist murder trial opens

-AKRON, Ohio A man lured to Ohio by a phony Craigslist job ad testified on Friday that a teenager charged with trying to kill him waited in a car while an accomplice walked into a heavily wooded area with the victim and shot him last November.
+AKRON, Ohio, Oct 12 A man lured to Ohio by a phony Craigslist job ad testified on Friday that a teenager charged with trying to kill him waited in a car while an accomplice walked into a heavily wooded area with the victim and shot him last November.

 "I heard a curse word.
 I heard a gun cock.
 I knew I was in trouble," Scott Davis, 49, testified as the first witness called by prosecutors in the trial of Brogan Rafferty.